freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/sorting-algorithms-strand-sort.md

 Write a function to sort an array using the **Strand sort**.
 The function should return the sorted array.

-This is a way of sorting numbers by extracting shorter sequences of already sorted numbers from an unsorted list.

 # --hints--